 My MVV visa has expired, but I did not travel to the Netherlands yet

 If you can prove that you were unable to travel due to the corona virus outbreak, the Dutch embassy or consulate is authorised to re-issue the MVV within 90 days of expiration.
-You can schedule an appointment for this when the embassies and consulates re-open.
+You can schedule an appointment for this free of charge if the embassy or consulate has re-opened.